Paleis Het Loo was built at the end of the 17th century by King-stadtholder William III.

 Despite the admiration he felt for the Sun king, William III would stay at war with King Louis XIV of France his whole life.
 His wife Mary died of smallpox at the very young age of 32.
 They had no children, so he had no one to share his beautiful palace with.

-Another famous inhabitant of the palace was King Louis Napoleon, who was made King of Holland by his brother Napoleon Bonaparte.
+Other famous inhabitants of the palace were King Louis Napoleon and Queen Hortense.
+Louis Napoleon was made King of Holland by his brother Napoleon Bonaparte.

 He was the one who created ’the white Loo’, plastering the exterior of the palace in grey-white.